 Looking for more?

-Check out the depression self-care checklist for even more ideas of ways to look after yourself.
+Check out the depression self-care checklist and self-care checklist for when you are sick for even more ideas of ways to look after yourself.